ANDYzytnb/GuessTheNumber/README_EN.md

 4. Initially, this project was started due to school tasks.
 After many updates, it was decided to change the project to a public open source project.

+5. The early source code contained GitHub Tokens, which have been invalidated and do not pose any security risks.

 ## About MacOS

 I can't provide support for MacOS for now.
 If you really want to try it, you can try to create a fork.
 Use the Debug feature of Codespaces in your fork.